amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 }
 ```

-Let's build and run the code to see that everything is working properly \(the output has been splitted into different lines for clarity\):
+Let's build and run the code to see that everything is working properly \(the output has been split into different lines for clarity\):

 ```bash
 ./gradlew run